microbiomedata/metaT/README.md

 ```
     Cath-FunFam  COG  IMG-NR  Pfam  Product_Name_Mappings  Rfam  SMART  SuperFamily  TIGRFAM
 ```
+This folder should also be be set in the cromwell config file.
 - `threads`: Number of threads.
 - `activity_id`: A unique ID for the project.
 - `metat_folder`: Full path to metaT folder.